 - If an oyster smells like the sea, it’s ready to eat.
 If it has a strong fishy or funky odor and it doesn’t smell like the others DO NOT EAT IT!

 - Many purist will say that oysters are best enjoyed straight up, but they can also be eaten with a squeeze of lemon, various types of mignonette, cocktail sauce or hot sauce.
 For something a little bit different try this awesome Nova Scotia Oysters Rockefeller recipe.

 - Nova Scotia has a growing number of amazing oyster producers throughout the province.
-Some of our favourites types are from: Eel Lake, Sober Island and Bay Enterprises (Malagash).
+Some of our favourites types are from: D’Eon Oyster Company and Bay Enterprises (Malagash).